DorianYoung/Code_Quiz/README.md

 > ## Installation

-What are the steps required to install your project?
-Provide a step-by-step description of how to get the development environment running.
+github Url
+or
+Download repository and edit source files

 > ## Usage

-The user arrives at the landing page and is presented with a call-to-action to "Start Quiz."
-Also note the navigation option to "View Highscores" and the "Time" value set at 0.
+The user arrives at the landing page and is presented with a call-to-action to begin quiz.
+Also note the navigation option to "View Highscores" and the "Time" value set at 120 seconds (2 minutes).

-Clicking the "Start Quiz" button presents the user with a series of questions.
-The timer is initialized with a value and immediately begins countdown.
+Clicking the "Next" button presents the user with the next series of questions.
+The timer is initialized with the 120 second value and immediately begins countdown.

-Score is calculated by time remaining.
-Answering quickly and correctly results in a higher score.
-Answering incorrectly results in a time penalty (for example, 15 seconds are subtracted from time remaining).
+Score is calculated by answers correct vs answers you have incorecctly answered.

-When time runs out and/or all questions are answered, the user is presented with their final score and asked to enter their initials.
-Their final score and initials are then stored in localStorage.
+When time runs out and/or all questions are answered, the user is presented with their final score.

 > ## Credits

-List your collaborators, if any, with links to their GitHub profiles.

-If you used any third-party assets that require attribution, list the creators with links to their primary web presence in this section.

-If you followed tutorials, include links to those here as well.
+Online Javascript quiz tutorial.